KrispyTech/airneis/README.md

 ### The Account Settings Page

 The account settings allow a user to modify their account information and profile.
-So, this page contains main and additional information of the logged in user.
+This page contains all the information of the logged in user.

 ### My Orders Page